River Freshney: Water Quality

 The Environment Agency measure water quality of the river systems in England.
 Each is given an overall ecological status, which may be one of five levels: high, good, moderate, poor and bad.
 There are several components that are used to determine this, including biological status, which looks at the quantity and varieties of invertebrates, angiosperms and fish.
 Chemical status, which compares the concentrations of various chemicals against known safe concentrations, is rated as good or fail.

 The water quality of the Freshney was as follows in 2019.

 The reasons for water quality being less than good include physical modification of the channel, groundwater abstraction, sewage discharge and poor soil management of the surrounding agricultural land.
-Like many rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and mercury compounds, neither of which had previously been included in the assessment.
+Like most rivers in the UK, the chemical status changed from good to fail in 2019, due to the presence of polybrominated diphenyl ethers (PBDE) and mercury compounds, neither of which had previously been included in the assessment.

 The Friends of the Freshney was formed in the 2000s under the Chairmanship of Chris Scott, and have organised regular clean-ups of the lower river.
 In 2017, a Great River Rescue event was organised by Grimsby RiverCare and other organisations.
 It was supported by the Fire and Rescue Service, Friends of the Freshney, the River Freshney Fishing Group and North East Lincolnshire Council.
 96 volunteers from 17 local groups spent around three hours each removing rubbish from the river between Boulevard Avenue and Anderson Street.

 The river from Haven Gardens through to the weir at Fildes St is now regularly managed by The Canoe River Cleaner and Dylan Tuplin.
 This predominantly includes removal of waste, and algae management (in the warmer months).
 Regular bank picks are also performed to keep the area clean.
 By working alongside Grimsby In Bloom, Lilliput Waste Disposal, other organisations and local residents it is making a difference with the main focus being on regular management to keep it in good shape.